AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 speed, or view picture in picture.

 Select a map and press Enter or double-click to open it in the **Map view**.
 For more details, view the **Map view** feature description in the left panel.
 Select a topic and press Enter or double-click to open it in the [Content editing area](./web-editor-content-editing-area.md).
 Being able to navigate and open a file directly from the Editor saves time and increases productivity.

+### Paginated loading experience

+The following sections describe behavior changes at the folder and file level in the Repository/Explorer when paginated loading is enabled.

+**File operations**

+- **Delete**: When a file is deleted, the parent folder refreshes and displays the first 50 items.
+- **Add or duplicate**: Newly added or duplicated files are placed at the top of the destination folder and opened in the editor.
+This placement may not reflect the configured backend sort order until the folder is manually refreshed.
+- **Locate in Repository**: Files opened in the editor are no longer automatically highlighted in the Repository/Explorer panel.
+The **Always locate files in Repository** under User preferences is no longer available.
+However, to help locate files using the file's tab view, the search is performed in batches of up to 500 items per folder until the file is found.

+**Moving files**

+File move behavior varies based on the relationship between the source and destination folders:

+- **Between unrelated folders**: The source folder refreshes and displays the first 50 items.
+The moved file is added to the top of the destination folder.
+- **From a child folder to its parent folder**: The same behavior applies: the source folder refreshes to the first 50 items, and the file is added to the top of the destination folder.
+- **From a parent folder to a child folder**: The entire folder content is loaded until the moved file is located in the destination folder.
+During this process, items may be loaded in batches of up to 500.
+The moved file is then added as the first item in the destination folder.

+**Refresh**

+A **Refresh** button is available in the Repository/Explorer panel that allows you to reload the root-level folder.

 ## Filter Search in Repository